RiyaBora20/time_series_anamoly_detection/README.md

 * **Support Drivers:** `metric_4` and `metric_0` acted as secondary indicators.
 * **Temporal Logic:** The model didn't just look at the most recent timestamp; it weighted the **rolling statistics** heavily, proving that the *trend* of the metrics over the 20-step window was more predictive than any single point in time.

+---

-### 4. Conclusion & Real-World Impact
+### 4. Conclusion

-The final model achieves an **F1-score of 0.86** on the incident class, which is exceptionally high for a dataset with only ~3% anomaly density.
+The final model achieves an **F1-score of 0.86** on the incident class, which is good for a dataset with only ~3% anomaly density.

+---

 ### Key Results:

 * **Recall Targeted at 80%:** By optimizing the decision threshold using the PR-curve, the model successfully identifies 80% of all future incidents.
 * **Precision Optimization:** Once the 80% recall requirement was met, the threshold was calibrated to maximize Precision.
 This ensures that "Alert Noise" is minimized, protecting engineering teams from alert fatigue while still maintaining a robust safety net.

+---

 ### Feature Importance: